Korean, Edit

 ④ Moth’s Chemical Receptors: Antennae

-① Lorenzini Organs: Found in sharks, rays, can sense electrical signals
+① Lorenzini Organs: Found in sharks, salamanders, and can sense electrical signals

 ① Example: Knowing the position of your arm even with closed eyes